vvasuki/english/prose/hindu/indologist/max-muller/india_what_it_can_teach_us/7_VEDA_AND_VEDANTA.md

 In one of his works which we still possess in Chinese, he gives an account of what he saw in India, not only among his own co-religionists, the Buddhists, but likewise among the Brāhmans.[^272]

-Of the Buddhist priests he says that after they have learned to recite the five and the ten precepts, they are taught the 400 hymns of Māt_rik_eta, and afterward the 150 hymns of the same poet.
+Of the Buddhist priests he says that after they have learned to recite the five and the ten precepts, they are taught the 400 hymns of Mātr̥keta, and afterward the 150 hymns of the same poet.
 When they are able to recite these, they begin the study of the Sūtras of their Sacred Canon.
 They also learn by heart the Jātakamālā,[^273] which gives an account of Buddha in former states of existence.
 Speaking of what he calls the islands of the Southern Sea, which he visited after leaving India, I-tsing says: "There are more than ten islands in the South Sea.
 There both priests and laymen recite the Jātakamālā, as they recite the hymns mentioned before; but it has not yet been translated into Chinese."

 \[230\]